Nightwish2710/APCS-thesis-template/README.md

   2. When using images from other papers, if you can redraw them, REDRAW THEM (then cite them).
 You can use a free application called DrawIO (https://app.diagrams.net/) that in my opinion is very useful (although you need to work with it a little bit to get use to it).
 After finish drawing your image, you should export in either PNG (**CHANGE THE *Zoom* PARAMETER TO *300%***) or PDF.
 These 2 types can be imported into Overleaf.

      This application also allow you to write math (which will be rendered in amsfonts).
-To do this, you turn on: **Extras > Mathematical Typesetting** (you need to do this for pages that have math equations).
+To do this, you turn on: **Extras > Mathematical Typesetting** (you need to do this for pages that have math equations because it doesn't have universal effect).
 If you write short symbols then you only need to encapsulate it between `` ` ``; but if you want to write big equations then encapsulate it between ``$$``.

+     You can also use different fonts other than the default fonts provided by the application.
+To import new font:

+       1. Create a text box.
+       2. Click on the text box, a panel on the righthand-side will appear, then choose the ``Text`` tab and you can see there is a font option.
+       3. Click on the font option, choose ``custom``, choose ``Google Fonts``, then type the correct font name.
+For example, I want to use TNR, then type Times New Roman in the box.
+You see the correct font's name in Microsoft Word.

 * **Write Nôm script:**